About Benjy Schirm, J.D.

 Kids in Minnesota Have the Right to Their Own Custody Lawyers

-Children over 10 have the right to counsel and a say in child custody matters in Minnesota“You have the right to an attorney.
+“You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.”
 These words familiar for those who watch any cop-based TV show guarantee your basic rights to consult with an attorney in a criminal context.
 But as of August 2017, when “McKenna’s Law” went into effect in Minnesota, even more people will be hearing the phrase in the future.
-Required Legal Representation for Minors in Minnesota The Minnesota custody law requires that legal …
+For help exercising your legal rights, reach out to a custody and visitation lawyer.
+Required Legal …

 Find top lawyers with confidence